mathcom/DeepDTAGen/README.md

 + generata.py: The generate.py script is employed to create drugs based on a given condition using latent space and random noise.

 ## Demo
-We have provided a DEMO directory, having two files "DEMO_Affinity.py" and "DEMO_Generation.py".
-"DEMO_Affinity.py" can be used to demonstrate affinity prediction, allowing users to test our model using a sample input.
-While "DEMO_Generation.py", can be used for drug generation, providing a test case for evaluating our model's performance in generating drugs.
+We have provided a DEMO file "DEMO_AffinityPrediction+DrugGeneration.ipynb".
+It can be used to demonstrate affinity prediction, allowing users to test our model using a sample input.
+It can be also used for drug generation, providing a test case for evaluating our model's performance in generating drugs.
-+ DEMO_Affinity.py for affinity prediction
-+ DEMO_Generation.py for drug generation.
 Running these files takes approximately 1 to 2 seconds.
-Expected results for the given input in the DEMO_Affinity.py is (predicted affinity between the given inputs: 6.255425453186035)
-Expected result for the given input in the DEMO_Generation.py is (generated drug: O=C(c1cc(C(F)(F)F)ccc1F)N(C1CCN(C(=O)c2ccc(Br)cc2)CC1)C(=O)N1CCCC1 based on the given input)

 ## 🤖🎛️ Training
 The DeepDTAGen is trained using PyTorch and PyTorch Geometric libraries, with the support of NVIDIA GeForce RTX 2080 Ti GPU for the back-end hardware.